 - 240 ml vegetable stock

-- 2 tablespoon tamari
+- 2 tablespoon tamari, (or gluten-free soy sauce)

-- 20 g dark chocolate 70% cocoa solids, broken up
+- 20 g dark chocolate, 70% cocoa solids, broken up

 Instructions

-- Once browned, add the garlic, bell peppers and spices and stir over the heat for another minute (add a splash of water if the spices start to burn).4 garlic cloves, 1 red bell pepper, 2 teaspoon ground cumin, 1 teaspoon smoked paprika
+- Heat the oil in a large frying pan over a medium-high heat.
+When hot, add the onions and sauté for 3-5 minutes until browned.Once browned, add the garlic, bell peppers, spices and salt, and stir over the heat for another minute (add a splash of water if the spices start to burn).1 tablespoon olive oil, 2 onions, 4 garlic cloves, 1 red bell pepper, 2 teaspoon ground cumin, 1 teaspoon smoked paprika, ½ -1 teaspoon salt

 - Once cooked, let the pressure release naturally for 10 minutes in the Instant Pot, then turn the valve to quickly release the rest of the pressure.

 - Remove the lid, stir the chili really well, taste and season with salt and pepper to your taste.
-If the sauce is not thick enough, sauté without the lid for 5 minutes on a high heat (stirring constantly) to reduce the sauce to a thicker consistency.
+If the sauce is not thick enough, set to sauté (high) for 5 minutes, stirring constantly, to reduce the sauce to a thicker consistency.Serve with rice or a baked potato or tortilla chips and your favourite toppings.

 Notes